-- Immunoglobulin heavy chain
+- Immunoglobulin heavy chain gene rearrangement

-- T-cell gene rearrangement
+- T-cell receptor gamma gene rearrangement

 Samples for PCR may be submitted in several ways:

-- Paraffin embedded tissue on glass slides
+- Paraffin embedded tissue, on glass slides

 - Paraffin block